- Help Center

 The City of Johnston has been updating its Zoning and Subdivision Codes over the last 18 months to make sure its zoning and subdivision regulations are consistent with the goals, policies, and maps in Thrive 2040, the City’s recently adopted Comprehensive Plan.
 In addition, specific Zoning and Subdivision Ordinance inconsistencies and issues identified by the City Council, Planning and Zoning Commission, and City Staff will be studied as part of this project.

-Review and Comment on the Draft Zoning and Subdivision Codes
+Draft Zoning and Subdivision Codes

 What is the project schedule?